liferay/liferay-docs/develop/tutorials/articles/150-web-services/01-service-builder-web-services/01-creating-remote-services.markdown

 Otherwise, building an app's WSDD is the same as in the preceding section.

-For example, to build the WSDD for the Bookmarks app, first navigate to the `liferay-portal/modules/apps/collaboration/bookmarks/bookmarks-service` folder in your terminal.
+For example, to build the WSDD for the Bookmarks app, first navigate to the `liferay-portal/modules/apps/bookmarks/bookmarks-service` folder in your terminal.
 Then run the following command:

     ../../../../../gradlew buildWSDD

 Next, deploy the
-`liferay-portal/tools/sdk/dist/com.liferay.bookmarks.service-wsdd-[version].jar`
+`liferay-portal/tools/sdk/dist/com.liferay.bookmarks.service-wsdd-[version].jar`.
-to your @product@ instance.
 If your instance is running locally on `localhost:8080`, you should then be able to view the Bookmarks app's SOAP services at [http://localhost:8080/o/com.liferay.bookmarks.service/api/axis](http://localhost:8080/o/com.liferay.bookmarks.service/api/axis).

 Fantastic!
 Once you've created remote web services, you'll want to know how to